Irenezs/Notes/Physics.md

 	- 2
 		- The central fringe is a mixture of red and green light, with the spacing of the red fringes to either side being 1.2 times greater than the green fringes.
 	- 3
-		- Decreasing the slit spacing will increase the width of the fringe spacing on the screen, thus
+		- Decreasing the slit spacing will increase the width of the fringe spacing on the screen, thus will decrease the uncertainty in measuring the fringe spacing.
+As this is required in measuring the wavelength, the uncertainty in the wavelength will decrease.
+		- Decreasing the distance D will increase the uncertainty in measuring D, also the fringe separation uncertainty will also decrease, thus the uncertainty in measuring the wavelength will increase.